FAQ: Residential Dining

 Dining service is available in at least one service unit continuously from 7 a.m. to 11 p.m.
 Monday through Thursday (8 p.m. on Friday).
 On Sundays, Stevenson and New Hall offer a late night service from 8:00 p.m. to 11:00 p.m.

-For more information regarding operating hours, see Menus and Venues.
+For more information regarding operating hours, see Locations and Menus.

-Students may change their meal plan at no cost.
-Meal plan changes may also be made the first week after a resident changes halls.
-For more information you can manage your meal plan online.
+You may change their meal plan at no cost.
+Meal plan changes may also be made the first week after you change halls.
+You can change your residential meal plan online.

 For more information, visit the OneCard Office website.